slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"When introduced to someone make eye contact and count to 4.
 You’ll both remember each other."
 -- Kevin Kelly*

+- What's the most common question or problem you get asked about?
+Share the answer.
+- You'll start to live when you can live outside yourself.
+Being in the moment instead of being in your head.
+- Social inadequacy AKA creepiness is based on unpredictability.
+Staring isn’t staring if you’re smiling or if you say hi.
+- social adeptness is balancing two seemingly opposing social strategies: competing and cooperating
+- Community of experts (that give you good answers).
+Critical peers (10 people that make a big difference in your immediate career).
+- Not what should I do next but who should you speak next?
+- the best way to get value was to start giving it away? you’re giving validation
 - Networking types: advocates a, boomerang b, celebrities c, drainers d
 - Networking types: shark, dolphin, drowner.
 1 - «Rescue people instead of «cold calling».
 Include people to gain allies.
 Become the conduit in your circle — the one who makes sure introductions are made.
 It really is as simple as asking, “Have you met my friend, Johnny?”
 Take that responsibility and welcome strangers into your group, and you’ll help everyone feel like they’re part of the conversation.
 That’s all anyone wants when they’re out – to feel included.